byuwur/easy-sidebar-bootstrap/README.md

 ## License

-This project is licensed under the terms specified in the [LICENSE.md](LICENSE.md) file.
+This project is licensed under MIT.
+The terms specified in the [LICENSE.md](LICENSE.md) file.